MustSeeMelons/wc-node/README.md

 - Say something at start/end
 - Change song from web
-- Play stream option? (can zero handle it?)
+- Set stream url from web

 # Nopetown